In this lab, you will use Metasploit to exploit and take control of a Windows VM and the Metasploitable2 VM you scanned in the previous lab.

 Ruby DRb RMI (Ruby 1.8; path /usr/lib/ruby/1.8/drb) was running on port 8787, and you wanted to search

-for an exploit for it, you might use the following search in msfconsole:
+for an exploit for it, you might use some of that version information as

 search ruby drb rmi

 This would return a lot of results!
-Enter
+We need to go deeper.

 search ruby drb rmi type:exploit